 NAIDOC Week is an Australian observance lasting from the first Sunday in July until the following Sunday.
 NAIDOC stands for National Aborigines and Islanders Day Observance Committee.
 It has its origins in the 1938 Day of Mourning, becoming a week-long event in 1975.

-Due to the long-lasting nature of film imagery, Aboriginal and Torres Strait Islander people should be aware that this website may contain images, voices and names of deceased persons.
+Aboriginal and Torres Strait Islander people should be aware that this website contains an image of a deceased person.

 Satellite Boy (2013)